-I'm often asked about color - or more to the point, people want to know how to make a color decision.
+I'm often asked about color - or more to the point, people want to know how to make color decisions for websites and brand palettes.

 It's a jungle out there.

 Happily, there are some excellent online tools to help you see color and create your own palette.
 Here are a few good tools to get you started.

 I selected a dark de-saturated green, in Shades color rule.
 (The closer the selected color is to the center, the less color, or saturation, it has.)

 Here, the same Shades color rule displays a more saturated green combination.

 Selecting the Complementary color rule, the picker gives you the exact complement (opposite) of the green on the color wheel, which is a dark red.
 Now the tool creates a whole new spread of colors.

 Canva is a fun and useful "everything-you-need-to-know-about-color" design wiki.
 You can search for a descriptive color name or select a color square right from the page.

 Go to an information page that's all about the single color you selected.